 Even though the Moon is far smaller and less massive than the Earth its gravitational field still has significant effects on our planet.
 The most noticeable of these are tides, the periodic rise and fall of sea levels.
 In this post I’ll give an overview of the causes of tides.
-This is something which many popular websites get wrong!!
+This is something which many popular science websites and videos get completely wrong!!

 High and low tides- Images from Wikimedia Commons